N0obCoding/Expanding-on-HTML-and-CSS/README.md

 # Contributing content and Plagiarism
 Please be mindful with the content you include.
 If you quote or use content created by someone else, always give credit to the original author and make sure that you have their permission to share their content.

-Contriubutions that copy commercial courses, or that fail to reference to the original source will be removed or declined.
+Contributions that copy commercial courses, or that fail to reference to the original source will be removed or declined.

 **If you are an author, and you believe this course contains plagiarized content, please open a new issue [here](https://github.com/N0obCoding/Expanding-on-HTML-and-CSS/issues/new).**

 # Hacktoberfest

 [Hacktoberfest®](https://hacktoberfest.digitalocean.com/) is on!
 You can help drive growth of open source and make positive contributions to an ever-growing community.
 All backgrounds and skill levels are encouraged to participate!

 ### Get involved

 Find a list of active Noob Coding repositories in the Modules list above.

 Explore the open issues and contribute to the Noob Coding initiative.
 Open a pull request for any of the following

 * Existing Issues
 * Improving existing course content
 * Creating new course content